Wednesday, September 11, 2024

 September 10-11 Bears and Ice!

-Ursus Maritimus from the our cabin's balcony!
+Ursus maritimus photographed from our cabin's balcony!

 Yesterday was a magical day - we saw another bear and could video her right from our balcony!
 This one they think is female and she was fat and happy.
 Quite a comical creature.